gooderfreed/Zen/README.md

 ## Overview

 MiniCore is a streamlined framework written in C, designed to facilitate the development of robust and efficient console-based applications.
-It provides a flexible, modular architecture centered around an interface-based component system and a **powerful Domain-Specific Language (DSL)** for declarative application configuration.
-MiniCore aims to offer a solid foundation for projects ranging from simple utilities to complex interactive console applications, including text-based games, now with **enhanced color fidelity across different terminal types.**
+It provides a flexible, modular architecture centered around an interface-based component system and a **powerful Domain-Specific Language (DSL)** for declarative application configuration. **Despite its rich functionality, MiniCore produces remarkably compact executables, even for complex applications.** MiniCore aims to offer a solid foundation for projects ranging from simple utilities to complex interactive console applications, including text-based games, now with **enhanced color fidelity across different terminal types.**

 Key framework capabilities include: